RetroReversing/retroReversing/categories/consoles/GameGear.md

 However thanks to the source code leak of the unreleased Game Gear game **Barbie Super Model** on both Romhacking.net: [Romhacking.net - Documents - Barbie Super Model Source Code](https://www.romhacking.net/documents/604/) and SMS Power: [Barbie Super Model - Development - SMS Power!](https://www.smspower.org/Development/BarbieSuperModel-GG).
 We now have at least some of the files that were sent out to Game Gear developers as an official SDK from SEGA.
 It is not clear who leaked the source code for the game, potentially an old **Hi-Tech Expressions** employee.

+## ASM80
-The files included in the leak which are believed to be part of the official SEGA Game Gear SDK are in the table below:
+In the Barbie source code there is a folder called **ASM80** this is the assembler toolchain which is made by **Microtech Research** from 1991-1994, it is likely this is the recommended official SEGA Game Gear SDK, the main executables are listed in the table below:

 Name | Description
 ---|---